 Humbled Vikings have plenty of work to do before playoffs

-Humbled Vikings have plenty of work to do before playoffsMinnesota Vikings quarterback Kirk Cousins throws a pass in front of Green Bay Packers linebacker Rashan Gary (52) during the first half of an NFL football game Monday, Dec.
+Packers Vikings FootballMinnesota Vikings quarterback Kirk Cousins throws a pass in front of Green Bay Packers linebacker Rashan Gary (52) during the first half of an NFL football game Monday, Dec.
 23, 2019, in Minneapolis.
 (AP Photo/Andy Clayton-King)

 As well as they've played in the majority of their games this year, with a cumulative scoring margin of plus-106 that's the second-best in the NFC, the Vikings have had plenty of vulnerabilities exposed against the best of the competition.